yellowbrickcode/MCW-Microservices-architecture/HOL/Hands-on lab unguided - Microservices architecture - Infrastructure edition.md

     }
     ```

-2. Issue a GET request against /api/admin/partitions to see how the different partitions are functioning.
+2. Issue a GET request against /api/admin/partitions to see how the different partitions are functioning

 #### Exit criteria:

--  Verify that queues are drained and that orders are processed before completing this task.
+-  Verify that queues are drained and that orders are processed before completing this task

 ### Task 2: Setting up for load testing with different partition counts